 Pediatric Dental Services at Hinsdale Dentistry:

 – Pediatric dental care – Each individual has a different tendency towards tooth decay, depending on tooth construction, diet, and habits.
-Once your Hinsdale dentists have identified your child’s dental profile, we will discuss appropriate oral care.
-Our Hinsdale pediatric dentist will detail typical milestones in tooth development, proper oral habits, and ways to control thumb/pacifier sucking to prevent your child’s bite from suffering.
+Once your dentist has identified your child’s dental profile, we will discuss appropriate oral care.
+Your pediatric dentist will detail typical milestones in tooth development, proper oral habits, and ways to control thumb/pacifier sucking to prevent your child’s bite from suffering.
 We generally hope to see your child every six months to routinely identify any tooth decay or poor dental habits.
 Between visits, encourage a balanced diet at home, with brushing after snacking.

-– Pediatric Fluoride Treatment – Flouride allows for healthy enamel development, preventing future tooth decay.
-It is important that your children drink flouridated water and use fluoridated toothpaste.
-Additionally, your Hinsdale dentists offer brief in-office flavored fluoride treatments following regular check-ups.
+– Pediatric Fluoride Treatment – Fluoride allows for healthy enamel development, preventing future tooth decay.
+It is important that your children drink fluoridated water and use fluoridated toothpaste.
+Additionally, your dentists offer brief in-office flavored fluoride treatments following regular check-ups.
 We may also discuss the possibility of dental sealants for your child’s back teeth, to help protect the molars.

 What is the right age for my child to see an Orthodontist?

-Talk to our Hinsdale Pediatric Dentists about the appropriate age for your child to make his or her first visit to the orthodontist.
+Talk to our dentists about the appropriate age for your child to make his or her first visit to the orthodontist.
 Depending on mouth construction, that age varies wildly.
 Generally, at least a brief appointment by age 7 can be a good idea, to ensure that you have a plan for your child’s orthodontic future and will begin treatment at the most constructive moment.